RoaringBitmap/SwiftRoaring/README.md

 ### Compatibility with Java RoaringBitmap library

-You can read bitmaps in Go, Java, C, C++ that have been serialized in Java, Java, C, C++.
+You can read bitmaps in Go, Java, C, C++ that have been serialized in Java, C, C++.